 Earlier, Gero was a senior verification engineer with the IBM Systems & Technology Group in Böblingen, Germany, working on formal, structural, and random verification and on system-level modeling of high-performance processors.
 Prior to that, he was a Research Staff Member at the IBM T.J.
 Watson Research Center, Yorktown Heights, USA, investigating system-level power and performance modeling and power-management algorithms.
 He started his career at the IBM Zurich Research Laboratory, Switzerland.
 There he developed hardware implementations of network protocols and synthesis algorithms for specialized processors, contributing to a new architecture for network processors.

-Dr. Dittmann holds a Ph.D. in Computer Engineering from the Swiss Federal Institute of Technology (ETH), Zurich, and a Dipl.-Ing. degree in Electrical Engineering (MSEE) from Darmstadt University of Technology, Germany.
-He has served on the editorial board of Design Automation for Embedded Systems, the organizing committee of ASAP'14, the TPCs of DAC, DATE and CODES-ISSS (track chair), and as a reviewer for the NSF and the European Commission.
-He is a Senior Member of the IEEE.
+Gero holds a Ph.D. in Computer Engineering from the Swiss Federal Institute of Technology (ETH), Zurich, and a Dipl.-Ing. degree in Electrical Engineering (MSEE) from Darmstadt University of Technology, Germany.
+He has served on the editorial board of Design Automation for Embedded Systems, the organizing committee of ASAP'14, the TPCs of DAC, DATE and CODES-ISSS (track chair), and as an expert reviewer for the U.S. National Science Foundation and the European Commission.
+He has been awarded an IBM Research Division Award, an IBM Research Accomplishment Award and he is a Senior Member of the IEEE.